PlaidCloud/website/content/en/docs/tutorials/stateless-application/expose-external-ip-address.md

 <!-- overview -->

-This page shows how to create a Kubernetes Service object that exposes an external IP address.
+This page shows how to create a PlaidCloud Service object that exposes an external IP address.

 ## {{% heading "prerequisites" %}}

 * Install [kubectl](/docs/tasks/tools/).
-* Use a cloud provider like Google Kubernetes Engine or Amazon Web Services to create a Kubernetes cluster.
+* Use a cloud provider like Google PlaidCloud Engine or Amazon Web Services to create a PlaidCloud cluster.
 This tutorial creates an [external load balancer](/docs/tasks/access-application-cluster/create-external-load-balancer/), which requires a cloud provider.
-* Configure `kubectl` to communicate with your Kubernetes API server.
+* Configure `kubectl` to communicate with your PlaidCloud API server.
 For instructions, see the documentation for your cloud provider.

 ## {{% heading "objectives" %}}